 You will be emailed with a link to the Moodle page for the AWSP at the appropriate time during the academic year.
 You will be enrolled on the course prior to receiving the course link.

 Once on the Moodle page, you'll see all the information is available there to work through and complete the AWSP assignment.

 Everything was clear.
 Amazing lecturer!
 Not time-consuming. - previous AWSP student

-All of the key information on the diagnostic is here, but you are told that:
+All of the key information on the assignment is here, but you are told that:

-- You have one hour and ten minutes to complete the diagnostic (Moodle automatically times this, and provides a countdown timer in the top-right of the screen once the diagnostic has started)
+- You have one hour and ten minutes to complete the diagnostic (Moodle automatically times this, and provides a countdown timer in the top-right of the screen once the assignment has started)